What Are Dental Crowns?

 When selecting a dentist for your dental crown, choose one who has extensive experience placing dental crowns.
 They should also have a record of comfortable results and have studied neuromuscular dentistry.
 Neuromuscular dentistry focuses on how the teeth, muscles, and jaw work together, and can help dentists ensure the proper fit for dental crowns.

 Dr. Scott L. Rice has an excellent record of helping people get attractive, comfortable results with dental crowns.
-Please call (949) 551-5902 or email us in Irvine, California today to learn how he can help you.
+Please call (949) 551-5902 or request an appointment with us in Irvine, California today to learn how he can help you.